We can retire sooner than we thought!By Money Mage · · Retire Early, Financial Independence, Wealth

 Monte-Carlo Simulated Risk

-To add a little more certainty I ran a Monte-Carlo simulation using historical inflation, bond and stock market data.
+To add a little more certainty I wrote a Monte-Carlo drawdown calculator using historical inflation, bond and stock market data.

 Consider rolling a dice.
 If the dice lands less than 3, I win, if it lands 3 or more, you win.